jothiprakash/SQL-Scripts/README.md

 3. **University_Student_Management.sql**:
       University course management schemas with sample data.
 Some playaround is also included in the end of the file.

+## Update 20-07-2018
+Will be updating this repo with PL/SQL commands.